 To transfer credits for degree-specific credit, they must conform to all regulations in the Policies and Standards Manual.
 This includes receipt of a letter grade of B or better for each course.

 Please use this form to begin the preapproval process for degree-specific course work, including any additional course work required.
-The form will automatically be submitted to the administration and Jen Holguin.
+The form will automatically be submitted to the administration.
 If you are taking undergraduate-level courses and need to develop a plan to bring the courses up to graduate level, you can submit the form with just the course information as soon as you have it, and then again once you have a plan worked out with one or more professors.

 Upon completion of any additional course work done to bring a course up to the graduate level, the supervising faculty member should use this form to confirm the completion of satisfactory work.
 This confirmation will prompt the Records Office to transfer the course toward your degree program.